-Our paper ties into the literatures on career concerns (see Holmström (1999) and Cisternas (2017)) and on experimentation in teams (see Bolton and Harris (1999), Georgiadis (2014), and Cetemen, Hwang, and Kaya (2020) for Brownian models like ours).8 In career concerns models, equilibrium play depends only on beliefs about an exogenous state;9 the literature on experimentation in teams studies the effects of payoff or information externalities on incentives and focuses on Markov equilibria as well.
+Cisternas (2017)) and on experimentation in teams (see Bolton and Harris (1999), Georgiadis (2014), and Cetemen, Hwang, and Kaya (2020) for Brownian models like ours).8 In career concerns models, equilibrium play depends only on beliefs about an exogenous state;9 the literature on experimentation in teams studies the effects of payoff or information externalities on incentives and focuses on Markov equilibria as well.
 Our paper is complementary: It has production technology independent of history, with constant Markov incentives, but we focus on optimal equilibria, which rely on relational incentives.10 Hörner, Klein, and Rady (2022) investigate relational incentives in the experimentation in teams model.

-Regarding our methodological contribution, the literature on dynamic contracting with persistence has long recognized the difficulty of accounting for incentives and of verifying global incentive compatibility (see Jarque (2010), Williams (2011), Prat and Jovanovic (2014), Sannikov (2014), Prat (2015), DeMarzo and Sannikov (2016), and He et al. (2017) for Brownian models like ours).
+The literature on dynamic contracting with persistence has long recognized the difficulty of accounting for incentives and of verifying global incentive compatibility (see Jarque (2010), Williams (2011), Prat and Jovanovic (2014), Sannikov (2014), Prat (2015), DeMarzo and Sannikov (2016), and He et al. (2017) for Brownian models like ours).
 Unlike in this literature, in our game setting, incentives are not treated as a state variable but as a maximized objective.
-Our HJB characterization, which allows for the evolution of the state variables to depend on the level of the value function, is related to the HJB characterization in Sannikov (2007), which allows the dependence on the slope of the value function, in a repeated game setting (see, also, Faingold and Sannikov (2020)).
-Moreover, we provide conditions on the primitives of the model for the global incentive compatibility, guaranteeing that the solution of the relaxed problem is fully incentive-compatible (see Williams (2011), Edmans et al. (2012), and Cisternas (2017) for related results).11
+Our HJB characterization, which allows for the evolution of the state variables to depend on the level of the value function, is related to the HJB characterization in Sannikov (2007), which allows the dependence on the slope of the value function, in a repeated game setting.
+Extending the analysis to stochastic games with imperfect monitoring, Faingold and Sannikov (2020) and Bernard (2023) focus on games that satisfy identifiability conditions, allowing players to identify and punish possible deviators.
+In contrast, a key element of partnerships is precisely the lack of identifiability as discussed above.
+Moreover, we provide conditions on the primitives of the model for the global incentive compatibility, guaranteeing that the solution of the relaxed problem is fully incentive-compatible (see Williams (2011), Edmans et al. (2012), Cisternas (2017),